Israelism (song): Chart performance

 "Israelism" was a hit in several European countries and remains one of the band's most successful hits.
 In their native Sweden, the song charted for 4 weeks, peaking at number ten, while reaching number 11 on the Swedish Dance chart and number three on the Swedish Airplay chart.
-It was also a top 10 hit in Belgium and Finland, peaking at number nine and five, and a top 20 hit in Denmark and Norway (12 and 13).
-In Germany and Switzerland, it was a top 40 hit (32 and 31).
+It was also a top-10 hit in Belgium and Finland, peaking at number nine and five, and a top-20 hit in Denmark and Norway (12 and 13).
+In Germany and Switzerland, it was a top-40 hit (32 and 31).
 On the Eurochart Hot 100, the single peaked at number 48 in May 1993.
 It didn't make the UK top 75 Singles Chart or chart in the US.
-Outside Europe, "Israelism" was a top 10 hit in Israel.
+Outside Europe, "Israelism" was a top-10 hit in Israel, peaking at number two.